Jiansiyu/PRex_Scripts/Tools/jget/readme.md

-# file name            save path [save in current path if not specified]
-prexRHRS_20532.dat.0
-prexRHRS_20532.dat.1
-prexRHRS_20532.dat.2
+## jget scripts

+ jget scripts used for automaticly get the data file from the mss.
+It can take multi-input format.
+It can take run number as input, it will automaticly generate RHRS or LHRS file name.
+It also can take filename, filename with full path or txt file which contains runlist.
+It also can take multi different type of input.

+Input Type, all those type can be conbined together

+* Run number
+* file name
-# Automaticly get the data file from the mss
+* file name with fullpath in the mss
+* file name with run split number
+* file name without run split number

+Other feature:

+* it will check whether the file is in the mss or not, if not it will skip that run
+* when the run split number is not give, it will check all the files in the mss and try to download all the files in the mss
+* if given full name with split number, it will only download this file from mss
 ### input format

 #### 1. run number

+example command:

 ---
-    ./jget 20110
+    ./jget 21110
     ./jget 2033
 ---

 #### 2. run name

+example command

 ---
     ./jget prexRHRS_20532.dat      will read all the files that match prexRHRS_20532.dat.*
-    ./jget prexRHRS_20532.dat.0
+    ./jget prexRHRS_20532.dat.0    will download one file with name "prexRHRS_20532.dat.0"
 ---

 #### 3. run list
 Read file list name must end with .txt, otherwise it will not take it

+example command:
 ---
     ./jget runlist.txt
 ---

-### format of the run list ffile
+##### format of the run list ffile

         run nmae (or run number) start run ID (optional) end run ID(optional)
+---

-       * prexRHRS_1111.dat,     0 , 1
+       * prexRHRS_1111.dat,     0 , 10    # will dowload all the run split from 0 to 10

-       * prexRHRS_1111.dat
+       * prexRHRS_1111.dat                # will dowload all the run split
+       * prexRHRS_1111.dat.0              #  will download one file with name "prexRHRS_1111.dat.0"

-       * 1111，     0 , 1
+       * 1111，     0 , 1                  # will dowload all the run split from 0 to 10 for run 1111

-       * 1111
+       * 1111                             # will dowload all the run split for run 1111
-       * 1111， 1 （will only read the one with file run ID and run ID）
+       * 1111， 1                          #will only read the one with file run ID and run ID

+---